code for loading the format for the notebook

 print(element)

-Before we answer the question, let's first introduce some terminologies.
+Let's first introduce some terminologies.

 __next__